shellinvictus/GriffonAD/README.md

 - `--groups`: display all groups with their rights and members (+ `--members`)
 - `--ous`: display all ous with their gplink and their members (+ `--members`)
 - `--graph`: open a js graph to view relations between objects
-- `--sysvol PATH`: search for local members, SeBackup.
+- `--sysvol PATH`: search for local members and local privileges.
 Actually, rights are just displayed, any paths are computed from them.

 > [!NOTE]
 > Example on how Griffon displays the information for a local member with `--sysvol`: